Skip to main content

 Frequently Asked Questions

-FIRST NB OF GORDON has a Bank Health Score of A (96/100).
+First Nb of Gordon has a Bank Health Score of A (96/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 29.55%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NB OF GORDON holds $321M in total assets and $280M in total deposits.
-It is located in GORDON, NEBRASKA (FDIC Certificate #5410).
+First Nb of Gordon holds $321M in total assets and $280M in total deposits.
+It is headquartered in Gordon, Nebraska (FDIC Certificate #5410).

-FIRST NB OF GORDON has a Tier 1 capital ratio of 29.55%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.66%, and the return on assets is 3.51%.
+First Nb of Gordon has a Tier 1 capital ratio of 29.55%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.66%, and the return on assets is 3.51%.

 Yes.
-FIRST NB OF GORDON is FDIC-insured (Certificate #5410).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Nb of Gordon is FDIC-insured (Certificate #5410).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: